 A recent graduate of the Ryan Opera Center at the Lyric Opera of Chicago, Alec Carlson is quickly making a name for himself as an exceptional young tenor.
 During his time as a member of the Ryan Opera Center, he has performed several roles at the Lyric Opera, including Bruno in I Puritani, First Priest in Die Zauberflöte, Juan in Don Quichotte, Animal Tamer in Der Rosenkavalier, Remendado in Carmen, as well as Ismael in the world premiere of Jimmy Lopez’s Bel Canto.
 Carlson recently partnered with Opera for Peace at the Winter Bashmet Festival in Sochi, Russia in a concert of Bel Canto repertoire, under the baton of Maestro Dmitry Korchak.
 In the summer of 2019, he returned to the Santa Fe Opera as an apprentice artist, covering the role of Frederic in the world premiere of The Thirteenth Child.
 Other recent engagements have included Fenton in Falstaff with Intermountain Opera Bozeman, as well as his debut with Opera Las Vegas.
+This season, Carlson makes his European stage debut at the Wroclaw Opera, singing his first Max in Der Freischutz.

 Carlson is the recipient of the Richard Tucker Fund Award from the Santa Fe Opera and the Richard and Kerry Stillwell Award from the 2019 Opera Index Vocal Competition.
 He placed 2nd in the Seattle Region at the Metropolitan Opera National Council Auditions and was named a Semi-Finalist at the 57th annual Tenor Viñas Competition in Barcelona.
 The tenor also received 2nd prize at the Brava!
 Opera Theater and James M. Collier Vocal Competition and at the Palm Springs Opera Guild Competition, and he has received a grant from the Gerda Lissner Foundation.